MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office apps, improve performance and memory consumption.

 - When you configure a label for user defined permissions and HYOK (AD RMS) protection, the protection no longer incorrectly uses the Azure Rights Management service.

-Fixes for a better user experience, that include:

-- Support for sharp graphics and text for dynamic dot per inch (DDPI) monitors.
-Applies to File Explorer, right-click to classify and protect files, to the Azure Information Protection Viewer, and to the Click-to-Run version of Office 2016.

 ## Version 1.10.56.0